 A Second Chance at First Love

-After her mother died Audrey Walker (Jean Smart - The Kid) looked after her sisters Bess and handicapped Marguerite (Kathleen Wilhoite) sacrificing her relationship with boyfriend Terry (Richard Gilliland) to do so.
-Many years later and Audrey, having never married, is still looking after Marguerite but also Bess's children Charlotte (Kristina Malota) and Tye (Angus T. Jones) after Bess couldn't cope and committed suicide.
-But despite the help of best friend Missy (Carol Kane - Scrooged) Audrey is only just getting by and having had to grow up quickly as a child expects the same of Charlotte and Tye.
-But then Terry returns to town and back into her life, the question is after all these years can Audrey change and allow him back in.
+After her mother died Audrey Walker (Jean Smart - A Change of Heart) looked after her sisters, Bess and Marguerite (Kathleen Wilhoite - Terror in the Family), sacrificing her relationship with her boyfriend, Terry (Richard Gilliland - A Wedding on Walton's Mountain), to do so.
+Many years later and Audrey, having never married, is still looking after Marguerite but also Bess's children, Charlotte (Kristina Malota) and Tye (Angus T. Jones), after Bess committed suicide.
+But despite the help of best friend Missy (Carol Kane - Scrooged), Audrey is only just getting by and having had to grow up quickly as a child expects the same of Charlotte and Tye.
+But then Terry returns to town and back into her life, the question is after all these years can Audrey change and allow him back in?

-But the daft thing is that this by being imperfect "Audrey's Rain" works because if the storyline had been fleshed out to build depth and realism it would have made it feel drawn out.
-And to remove elements would have been just as wrong because it is in the variety of characters and issues that it remains entertaining.
-I could say the same for several unrealistic scenes such as after a picnic Terry and Audrey behave like children and dive into a mud puddle because it does in a way establish that Terry brings fun back into Audrey's life and whilst unrealistic is a fun scene.
-So in its strangely imperfect, incomplete way "Audrey's Rain" works it keeps you watching as it jumps from one issue or relationship to another.
+But the daft thing is that by being imperfect "Audrey's Rain" works because if the storyline had been fleshed out to build depth and realism it would have made it feel drawn out.
+And to remove elements would have been just as wrong because it is in the variety of characters and situations that it remains entertaining.
+I could say the same for several unrealistic scenes such as after a picnic Terry and Audrey behave like children and dive into a mud puddle because in a way it establishes that Terry brings fun back into Audrey's life and whilst unrealistic is a fun scene.
+So in its strangely imperfect, incomplete way "Audrey's Rain" works.

 What this all boils down to is that "Audrey's Rain" achieves what many movies set out to do and that is be entertaining.
 The fact it is technically messy and disjointed with no real character development and some unbelievable scenes which occasionally border on the corny ends up being unimportant as the fun, romantic, quirky and overall pleasant drama makes you smile.